louisbichard/notes/Revision/Cryptography/Lecture notes/moderncryptography.md

 * For every 4th word, another method is applied (Involves rotation of the word, and xor with a predefined value and substitution using S-BOX)
 * Expanded key is split into round keys of the required size

+##Decryption
+* All operations in the decryption rounds are reversed
+* The resulting decryption algorithm is similar, but not identical to encryption

+##Symmetric cryptosystem examples
+* Triple DES
+* IDEA
+* Serpent
+* Blowfith (Twofish)
+* RC2 & RC5
+* CAST

+##Modes of operation

+###ECB ( Electronic codebook )
+* Each block is encoded independently using the same key
+* Used for short messages (e.g key transmission)
+* Vulnerable if used for long  messages
+	* Repeated blocks of plaintext will cause repeated blocks of ciphertext

+###CBC ( Cipher block chaining )
+* The first block is XOR-ed with an initialisation vector and then encrypted
+* The vector can be made public or kept secret ... it's usually random and changed on each use of CBC

+###OFB (Output feedback)
+* Keystream is produced by repeatedly encrypting the initialisation vector using the same key.
+Each encryption produces one more block of bits in the keystream

+## CFB ( Cipher feedback )
+* Initialisation vector is encrypted producing the first block of the keystream.
+This is XORed with the first block of plaintext to obtain the first block of ciphertext.
+Each block of ciphertext is encrypted using the same key K to obtain the next block of the keystream.

+## CTR ( Counter )
+* The keystream is produced by encrypting an initial coutner value, then adding one to each counter value.
+* A new random counter value should be used each time the coutner mode is used